ruby-amqp/rubyamqp.info/articles/working_with_queues.md

 In this case, as soon as the AMQP broker reply (`queue.declare-ok` AMQP method) arrives, the queue object name will be assigned to the value that the broker generated.
-Many AMQP operations require a queue name, so before an { yard_link AMQP::Queue } instance receives its name, those operations are delayed.
+Many AMQP operations require a queue name, so before an `AMQP::Queue` instance receives its name, those operations are delayed.
 This example demonstrates this:

 ``` ruby